RowEvans/autonomous-flight/README.md

 4. **GPS circle mission** — orbit a user-specified GPS coordinate at a configurable radius.
 5. **Return and land** — fly back to the takeoff point and land automatically within a close tolerance.

-**Where I am right now:** I'm currently working on stage 2: getting the aircraft to reliably arm, enter offboard mode, and hold a stable orbit.
-This is the current focus of active development.
+**Where I am right now:** I'm currently working on stage 3: getting the drone capable of automatic takeoff to a predetermined altitude, and reporting once it reaches that altitude.

 ## My Project

-The core of what I've built so far is a single ROS 2 node (`offboard_node.py`) that controls a simulated Cessna in PX4.
+The core of what I've built so far is a single ROS 2 node (`multicopter_offboard.py`) that controls a simulated Cessna in PX4.

 Right now, the node:

-- Reads the aircraft's live position and altitude from PX4 as the simulation runs.
 - After a short startup period, sends the commands needed to switch the aircraft into offboard mode and arm it.
 - Sends continuous position setpoints — this is required by PX4's safety design, which expects a steady stream of commands at least a few times per second, or it assumes something has gone wrong and takes back control.
-- Commands the aircraft to climb toward a target altitude and then hold a circular orbit at that altitude, since a fixed-wing aircraft can't hover in place the way a drone can — it has to keep flying forward to stay in the air.
+- Commands the aircraft to climb toward a target altitude (50m) and then hold a circular orbit of radius 15m at that altitude, to "track marine life" except it's just a simulation

 The orbit's radius and turn rate are exposed as adjustable parameters, so I can tune the flight pattern without changing code.